-As noted above, the Company held approximately (as at 31 March 2023) 13.8% of its assets (excluding sundry net assets) in cash and 11.2% in highly liquid UK Treasury Bonds and Bills with limited current contractual capital commitments.
+As noted above, the Company held approximately (as at 31 March 2024) 14.1% of its assets (excluding sundry net assets) in cash (including the investment in the Morgan Stanley GBP Liquidity Fund) and 16.5% in highly liquid UK Treasury Bonds with limited current contractual capital commitments.
 While there is external financing in the Group's investment interests, this is limited and non-recourse to the Company; the borrowings in these special purpose vehicles are compliant with their banking covenants.
-See the investment review section for more details on relevant investments
+See the investment review section for more details on relevant investments.